codenart/codenart.github.io/_posts/1-html/2017-07-27-html-6-text-formatters.md

 ## Non-semantic text formatters

-`Non-semantic` formatters only tell web browsers how the content should look like.
-They do not describe or emphasize the content.
+`Non-semantic` formatters only tell web browsers how the contents should look like.
+They do not describe the contents, neither tell search engines anything.

 Here are common `Non-semantic` formatters: